opentechinstitute/commotion-docs/commotionwireless.net/docs/cck/networking/learn-wireless-basics/index.md

 There are many more channels available in the 5GHz band, so it should be easier to select a channel in this band that doesn’t cause interference.
 This may not always be true -- more and more wireless equipment is starting to use the 5GHz
 </p>
 <p>
 In the United States, only channels available for building mesh networks are 36, 40, 44, 48, 149, 153, 157, 161, and 165.
 There are other channels available for Access Points or other types of community networks, but those channels won’t work with mesh wireless.
 The best place to check what is allowed in your area is online.
-Links are provided in #External Resources at the end of this document.
+Links are provided in <a href="#section-external-resources">External Resources</a> at the end of this document.
 </p>
 <p>
 When setting up your wireless network, you will need to think about what frequency band to use, and what channel to use.